ShuhanSun/metrics.demo/README.md

 - Step 2: Start **Prometheus** server, It collects metrics from application instances periodically and **stores** metrics.
 - Step 3: Start **Grafana** which is a visualization platform, add panels for metrics by PromQL

-> The metrics monittor system is called Sherlock.io in eBay.

 ## 1. Micrometer